African Vacation Safaris | African Safaris | Uganda Safaris | Rwanda | Kenya | Tanzania

 Visit iSimangaliso Wetland Park

-Despite not being one of the most well-known tourist destinations in South Africa, this amazing wetland park is one of the UNESCO World Heritage Sites and provides a wealth of experiences for its visitors.
 It provides stunning white sand beaches, unique landscapes with a variety of wildlife to observe with African Vacation Safaris, and incredible diving opportunities.
 When visiting South Africa, this is one of the best spots to see crocodiles and hippos.
 This area is home to numerous baboons, rhinos, elephants, buffalos, zebras, and wildebeests.

 Hluhluwe National Park

-Compared to other superior game parks like the Kruger, the Hluhluwe National Park is a more popular safari destination, but it still provides an incredible experience, particularly for visitors with little time for safari in South Africa.
-Given that it is home to a wide variety of wildlife, including the big five, the park provides an extremely fulfilling experience.
-For those looking to explore the Durban area, this location is highly recommended.
+Compared to other superior game parks like Kruger, the Hluhluwe National Park is a more popular safari destination, but it still provides an incredible experience, particularly for visitors with little time for a safari in South Africa.

-Going on the South Africa safari is an adventure of a lifetime, offering magnificent opportunity to experience in the natural beauty, incredible wildlife and the vibrant cultures of this fascinating country.
-With its world class of the national parks, game reserves, the tourists can be given the opportunity for the wildlife experience.
-South Africa safari allows the tourists to get up close and personal with the attractive Big five mammals and experience the warm hospitality of the South African people.
+Going on the South Africa safari is an adventure of a lifetime, offering a magnificent opportunity to experience the natural beauty, incredible wildlife and vibrant cultures of this fascinating country.
+With its world-class national parks and game reserves, the tourists can be given the opportunity for the wildlife experience.

 Game drive safaris.

-Game drive safaris in South Africa are an exhilarating way to experience the thrill of witnessing Africa’s incredible wildlife in their natural habitats.
-A game drive safari involves going in the center of South Africa’s world-renowned game reserves and national parks such Kruger national park, Sabi sands and Madikwe Game Reserve and others.
-In a specifically designed vehicle, while accompanied by the expert guide and tracker.
-As you move through the perfect trails and grasslands, your knowledgeable guide will help you to spot the incredible variety of wildlife from the wonderful big five mammals to many others like the giraffes, cheetahs and among others without forgetting bird species, thus providing a unique and unforgettable safari experience in the African wilderness of South Africa.
+In a specifically designed vehicle, you will be accompanied by an expert guide and tracker.
+As you move through the perfect trails and grasslands, your knowledgeable guide will help you to spot the incredible variety of wildlife, from the wonderful big five mammals to many others like the giraffes and cheetahs, among others, without forgetting bird species, thus providing a unique and unforgettable safari experience in the African wilderness of South Africa.

-Table mountain experience.
+Table Mountain experience.

-Table mountain experience in South Africa is the breathtakingly beautiful experience that offers the tourists a unique and unforgettable experience on the natural wonders of Cape Town.
-Table Mountain National Park is located in the center of the city, the table mountain is majestic flat-topped mountain that towers over the Atlantic Ocean and the slopes are covered in a unique and diverse flora and fauna.
-When the visitors ascend to the summit, either by the cable car or on foot through one of the many hiking trails, they are treated to a stunning panorama of the city, the ocean, and the surrounding mountains with the dramatic contrast between the mountain’s rugged grandeur and the sparkling blue waters of the Atlantic creating a truly unforgettable visual South African Safari experience.
+When the visitors ascend to the summit, either by the cable car or on foot through one of the many hiking trails, they are treated to a stunning panorama of the city, the ocean, and the surrounding mountains, with the dramatic contrast between the mountain’s rugged grandeur and the sparkling blue waters of the Atlantic creating a truly unforgettable visual South African safari experience.

 Bird watching.

-Bird watching safari in South Africa is a birding safari destination that allows the tourists to explore the country’s incredibly diverse and vibrant avifauna, with over 850 species that are recoded in the country that includes African penguin, Black harrier, Blue crane, Sclater’s lark, Southern bald ibis, and other endemic bird species that includes Black bustard, Cape bulbul, Cape weaver, Forest canary, Grey-winged francolin, Eastern long-billed lark, Cape Sugarbird, Cape siskin, Karoo lark, Protea canary and among many others.
-On an African Vacation Safari, South Africa offers the perfect setting for a bird watching safari, where the tourists can join the expert guides and the trackers to spot some of the country’s most beautiful and elusive bird species, and experience the beauty and the wonder of South Africa’s natural world.
+Bird-watching safaris in South Africa are birding safari destinations that allow the tourists to explore the country’s incredibly diverse and vibrant avifauna, with over 850 species that are recorded in the country that include the African penguin, black harrier, blue crane, Sclater’s lark, southern bald ibis, and other endemic bird species that include the black bustard, Cape bulbul, Cape weaver, forest canary, grey-winged francolin, eastern long-billed lark, Cape sugarbird, Cape siskin, Karoo lark, and Protea canary, among many others.

 Steam safaris.

-Steam safaris in South Africa is a captivating experience that combines the romance of steam train travel with the thrill of exploring the country’s breathtaking natural beauty.
-On steam safaris, the visitors can enjoy the experience of South Africa through passing in the different country’s landscapes.
-While enjoying the charm and elegance of the environment.
-As the train chugs along the scenic routes, the passengers can take in the stunning views of the African countryside, as you are spotting the incredible variety of wildlife and as you are experiencing the warm hospitality of the South African people thus creating an unforgettable experience that is equal parts relaxation, adventure and nostalgia.
+As the train chugs along the scenic routes, the passengers can take in the stunning views of the African countryside as you are spotting the incredible variety of wildlife and as you are experiencing the warm hospitality of the South African people, thus creating an unforgettable experience that is equal parts relaxation, adventure and nostalgia.

-Boat cruises safaris.
+Boat cruise safaris.

 Cultural safaris.

-From the cultural village tours to meet the locals and learn the traditions, to exploring the bush on foot with the experienced African Vacation Safari guides, for the fast paced run through the wilderness, discovering ancient Khoisan rock art in the Cederberg mountains.
+From the cultural village tours to meet the locals and learn the traditions, to exploring the bush on foot with the experienced African Vacation Safari guides for the fast-paced run through the wilderness, discovering ancient Khoisan rock art in the Cederberg mountains.

-For more information about South African Safaris, don’t hesitate to contact us at African Vacation Safaris.
+For more information about South African Safaris, don’t hesitate to contact us at African Vacation Safaris